Aryaman22102002/PincherX100_Pick_and_Place/README.md

 ### The PincherX100
 The PincherX 100 is a compact, lightweight robotic arm designed by Trossen Robotics as part of their Interbotix series.
-It is commonly used in research, education.
+It is commonly used in research, education, etc.

-# Key Features:
+#### Key Features
 1) 4 Degrees of Freedom
 2) 50g Payload Capacity
 3) 300 mm Arm Reach
 4) 600 mm Arm Span
 5) Revolute Wrist Joint

+#### Image Of The Robot
 ![image](https://github.com/user-attachments/assets/086ca552-c3c7-4b98-a070-751e69235844)

+#### Frame Assignment For The Robot Along With Its DH Parameters
 ![image](https://github.com/user-attachments/assets/097ebba9-e49a-4b73-9288-f3fd75f1c1f8)

-# DH Table:
+#### DH Table
 ![image](https://github.com/user-attachments/assets/cbfd1790-15e3-4cfb-b429-25cab5e52cd5)